PostMonsterG/Roady/README.md

 Roady logs information to the console about the files it has uploaded.
 Look for the backpack emoji.

-## To restore your files
-Roady does not have any special features for restoring files from GitHub.
-For now, do this by hand.

 ## To enable automatic backups
 Roady will back up your files to GitHub each time you select the 🎒→ <b>Back Up Now</b> command.
 You can enable automatic backups by copying this command into Drummer's scheduler.
 1. File → Special Files... → Scripts menu…